 If you look closely, you'll notice poems and quotations engraved into the tablets' surfaces in simple script, with the long spine at the base of the Memorial bearing the Armed Forces' pledge of allegiance.
 Visitors can witness a daily Honour Guard march at the Memorial before sunset.

-The Memorial Plaza is an open space surrounded by amphitheatre-style seating - paved using the elegant travertine stone.
-The area can seat up to 1,200 people and the plaza itself contains a spectacular round shallow pool that offers visitors a breath taken reflection of both the Memorial and the Sheikh Zayed Grand Mosque.
+The Memorial Plaza is an open space surrounded by amphitheatre-style seating paved using travertine stone.
+The area can seat up to 1,200 people, with the plaza itself containing a spectacular shallow pool that offers visitors a breathtaking reflection of both the Memorial and the Sheikh Zayed Grand Mosque.

-Beyond the plaza and the Memorials is the Pavilion of Honour.
-The Pavilion creates a quiet and intimate space for the visitors.
-Its circular internal walls bear the names of the UAE’s heroes – each engraved on individual panels casted from metal reclaimed from the UAE’s Armed Forces vehicles.
-The names surround the central sculpture that consists of seven glass panels, seven representing each of the UAE’s seven emirates.
-The glass panels have the UAE’s pledge of Allegiance printed multiple times on both sides.
+Beyond the Memorial Plaza and the Memorial is the Pavilion of Honour.
+The Pavilion offers a quiet and contemplative space in which visitors can reflect.
+Its circular internal walls bear the names of the UAE's heroes, each engraved on individual panels cast from metal reclaimed from the UAE's Armed Forces' vehicles.
+The names surround a central sculpture that consists of seven glass panels, each representing one of the UAE's seven emirates.
+The glass panels feature the UAE's Pledge of Allegiance, printed multiple times on both sides.

 The visitor centre offers an interactive experience and gives guests an opportunity to learn more about the inspirational foundations and noble values that the UAE's heroic martyrs embodied.
 It comprises four different galleries, each home to a unique activity, and an electronic guestbook that records all official visits from international dignitaries.
 The souvenir shop offers visitors a way to remember this touching experience.